-In 2012 Owel returned to the courts to pursue its case and, in April, the Court of Appeal gave its judgment.
-The appeal succeeded only in part but the Court of Appeal did rule that the High Court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria was acting in an executive capacity not a judicial one.
+In 2012, Owel returned to the courts to pursue its case and, in April, the Court of Appeal gave judgment.
+The appeal succeeded in part but the Court of Appeal did rule that the High Court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria was acting in an executive capacity not a judicial one.
 The Court of Appeal therefore set aside the High Court judgment of August 2009 and struck out the KNOC petition for a Judiciary Review.
-The case has now gone to the Supreme Court because Owel has petitioned for the status of the Production Sharing Contract (PSC) to be clarified.
+Nevertheless, the case went to the Supreme Court because Owel petitioned for the status of the Production Sharing Contract (PSC) to be clarified.